mattahrens/data-101/docs/05-Querying-data-in-python.md

 books_df[books_df['Year-Of-Publication'] == '2002'].groupby('Book-Author').count().sort_values(by=['ISBN'], ascending=False)
 ```

-For this query, we are added a filter based on the `Year-Of-Publication` field.
+For this query, we are adding a filter based on the `Year-Of-Publication` field.
 To check to make sure the publication year is 2002, we add the `==` operator to check that it is true.

 ### How many books start with each letter of the alphabet?